Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Patterson-Sullivan Theory

 \subsubsection{Geometric lemmas}

-Define $\gam \in \Aut(\Om)$ to be {\em hyperbolic} if $\gam$ has exactly two fixed points in $\bd\Om$, denoted $\gam^+$ and $\gam^-$, which are proper and extremal.
+Define $\gam \in \Aut(\Om)$ to be {\em hyperbolic} if $\gam$ has an attracting fixed point and a repelling fixed point in $\bd\Om$, denoted $\gam^+$ and $\gam^-$, which are both smooth and extremal, and $\gamma$ has no other fixed points in $\overline{\Omega}$.
 This definition diverges from the classical definition that the translation length of $\gam$ is positive and realized in $\Om$, which is a consequence but not equivalent.
 We choose this definition in this setting to separate stabilizers of triangles from group elements that act hyperbolically with north-south dynamics, since both such isometries have positive translation length realized in $\Om$.
 We will need a proposition from the topological study of the Benoist 3-manifolds, which is straightforward given Theorem \ref{thm:ben3mfldgeom} of \cite{Ben4}:

 \begin{proposition}[{\cite{braytop}}] If $M=\Om/\Gam$ is a Benoist 3-manifold then $\Gam$ is the disjoint union of hyperbolic isometries and stabilizers of properly embedded triangles.
 There are infinitely many conjugacy classes of hyperbolic group elemments. \end{proposition}